jjkirn/GOAD-Win11-Eval/README2.md

-# Detailed Step to install Windows 11 Evaluation VM
+# Detailed Steps to install Windows 11 Evaluation VM
 ## 1
 Power on the VM:
 <p align="center">